February 28th

 Commentary:

 Speech is a very powerful gift received from God.
 He bestowed this faculty to only one species - humans!
-(Other species communicate amongst each other, but there is hardly9 any other species with so many languages, dialects, scripts and scriptures!)
+(Other species communicate amongst each other, but there is hardly any other species with so many languages, dialects, scripts, and scriptures!)

 2. Telling lies to get out of a situation creates the worst damage.
-It not only damages the credibility of the person but also the faith in himself!
+It not only damages the credibility of the person but his faith in himself too!
 One may escape a difficult situation, but the guilt within him is larger than he acknowledges!
 (Actually, lying is harder than telling the truth!
-One has to keep track of what lies he has told and to whom.
+One has to keep track of what lies he has told and to whom, just so he doesn't get caught.
 In that case, why bother with lies?!)

 3. Nobody benefits from defaming others, talking behind people's backs, and using treacherous/devious/slanderous speech.
-This action not only hurts the emotions of both parties, but also hinders the spiritual growth of everyone around.
+This action not only hurts the emotions of both parties involved but also hinders the spiritual growth of everyone around.
 In short, it is not an honorable act.

 4. Unconnected, unnecessary, unwanted gossip is the most wasteful kind of speech!
-What does one achieve by talking about somebody's something, or somewhere to somebody else?
+What does one achieve by talking about somebody's something, to somebody who is somewhere else?
 There is absolutely no productivity in this kind of conversation.
-It just kills time and resources.
+It simply kills time and resources.

-The verse says that engaging in these 4 kinds of speech is the most harmful for our well-being.
+The verse says that engaging in these four types of speech is the most harmful for our well-being.
 Every sound and syllable has innate energy in it and we must respect the 'śabdabrahma' (cosmic energy of sound).
 Every word pronounced has the strength to change lives, because 'spoken words and sped arrows can never be taken back'.

-Let's speak nicely and vow to not inflict harm upon others or hinder our spiritual growth.
+Let us speak nicely and vow to not inflict harm upon others or hinder our own spiritual growth.

 pada vigrahaH: